INFORMATION FOR BUYERS

 How can I find out what homes are selling for in the area?
-Diane or Jennifer can find out for you what recent homes in the area have sold for that are similar to what you are looking for.
+Jennifer can find out for you what recent homes in the area have sold for that are similar to what you are looking for.
 And in turn provide to you current market value of local homes so you are not buying a place that is overpriced.

 Who Pays the Commission?
 Normally, the ‘seller’ has signed a listing agreement with the real estate sales person specifying a certain fee to be paid for selling their home.

 Your Initial Inspection Checklist